-3 Big Fears
+3 Big Fears and Playing Small

-That are causing you to play small
+Three Big Fears can cause you to play small

 I met Marci at a writer’s group.

 She retired from her career as an educator and had spent the last year or more following a dream that she had nurtured her whole life; writing a novel.
 The manuscript was complete and she was looking for someone to publish her work.

 When it was her turn to share a piece of her work Marci was so nervous, I offered to read it for her.
 It was an intriguing story line and the group was very supportive of her efforts.
 Soon after the meeting though, she dropped out of the group.
 When I followed up with her to ask about her plans going forward she said, “I’ve decided just to enjoy my retirement.
 Trying to get my book published is just too stressful.”

 On the surface it sounds like a reasonable decision doesn’t it?
 After all who doesn’t want to enjoy their retirement?

 What if it were possible to enjoy retirement and get a book published?

 What if her decision not to pursue publication was really an excuse because pursuing publication of her book was just too scary?